JoseJPR/micro-indexeddb/README.md

 # Micro IndexedDB [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-💾 Micro library JavaScript for implementation local DB IndexedDB that is durable and scalable.
+💎 Micro JavaScript Library for implementation local 💾 Database IndexedDB that is durable and scalable.
 Include this library into your native JavaScript application with embed script type module or your React, Angular and others frameworks with npm module.

 ![IndexedDB](src/screen.jpg)